Contents

 Heat Loss in Cold Seasons.

-In winter season, heat acquired during the day is lost in the evening through the skylight.
-One study reveals that in the evening, a skylight loses 32.4 btu per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That means that skylights lose near 40% more heat than windows.
+In winter, heat acquired throughout the day is lost in the evening through the skylight.
+One research study shows that during the night, a skylight loses 32.4 btu per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That indicates that skylights lose near to 40% more heat than windows.

 Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening doesn’t fit among the listed below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest requirement choice on this list.
+The bigger the skylight, the higher the rate.
+If your roof opening doesn’t fit one of the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement choice on this list.

 16-by-16 inches$ 150– $600.